jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 DMG files (`.dmg`) are the simplest way to distribute apps on macOS.
 You only need to use packages (`.pkg`) if you special installation requirements, such as installing drivers.

-> If you are building a [Flutter]() desktop app, you first need to go into Xcode and ensure that there is a bund build the `.app` file with  `flutter build macos`.
+> If you are building a [Flutter]() desktop app, you first need to go into Xcode with `open macos/Runner.xcworkspace` and ensure that there is a bundle identifier and a team selected on the **Signing & Capabilities** tab.
+Ensure that you have all the needed app capabilities and permissions in the `.plist` file.
-1.
+>
+> Then build the `.app` file with  `flutter build macos` each time you want to release it.

+Here are steps once you have a `.app` file ($APP_FILE):

+1. Sign the file with `codesign --option=runtime --deep --force --`

 ## References